youssef-ahmed-Devlogs/marriageSite_Admin-frontend/Admin/docs/layout.md

 - Content `.content-wrapper`.
 Contains the page header and content.

 #### Layout Options

 {: .mt-4}

 > ##### Note!
+>
 > You cannot use both layout-boxed and layout-navbar-fixed or layout-footer-fixed at the same time.
 Anything else can be mixed together.
-{: .quote-danger}
+> {: .quote-danger}

-AdminLTE 3.1 provides a set of options to apply to your main layout.
+.1 provides a set of options to apply to your main layout.
 Each one of these classes can be added to the body tag to get the desired goal.

 - Fixed Sidebar: use the class `.layout-fixed` to get a fixed sidebar.
 - Fixed Navbar: use the class `.layout-navbar-fixed` to get a fixed navbar.